baboondude/mastermind-solver/README.md

   - ALPHABET_SIZE = 10
   - WORD_LEN = 3

+## Usage
+Run *look_ahead_entropy_solver.py* to have the computer play the Guesser and user play the Scorer.
+This file uses the third algorithm (see **Algorithm** section).
+This file can also be configured to simulate a number of test cases by changing the parameters at the top of the code.
+Parameters:
+- **ALPHABET_SIZE** (1 <= int <= 10)
+  - The size of the alphabet, as explained in the rules (# of valid digits)
+- **WORD_LEN** (1 <= int <= ALPHABET_SIZE)
+  - The size of a digit-pattern.
+Must not exceed the size of the alphabet.
+- **RANDOMIZATION** (True/False)
+  - Whether to randomize the first guess.
+This should typically be True.
+- **SIMULATION** (True/False)
+  - Whether to run it in simulation mode.
+This should typically be False unless testing for efficiency.
+- **SIMULATION_FREQUENCY** (0.0 < float <= 1.0)
+  - If running a simulation, what fraction of possible digit sequences to actually test
+  - Will be approximated using random() and checking if answer falls below SIMULATION_FREQUENCY
+- **FILENAME** (string)
+  - The output file for array of num_guesses data if running a simulation.

+Run *generalized_playable.py* to have the computer play the Scorer and user play the Guesser.
+The computer will optionally print a list of possibilities (can be toggled with constant at top of code) to aid the user.

 ## Algorithm
-The code contains three potential algorithms to play the game.
+The code contains three potential algorithms to play the game, one of which is maintained and currently used.

-The first algorithm represents a primitive algorithm that maintains a list of valid digit-patterns following each score, and simply guesses a randomly-selected valid pattern with each query.
+The **first algorithm** represents a primitive algorithm that maintains a list of valid digit-patterns following each score, and simply guesses a randomly-selected valid pattern with each query.
+It is stored in file *Old\ Algorithms/bad_solver.py*.

-The second algorithm contains a flawed information-theoretic implementation.
+The **second algorithm** contains a flawed information-theoretic implementation.
 This algorithm also maintains a list of valid digit-patterns following each score.
 From that list, it then generates a probability distribution for how often each digit appears in each position.
 For instance, for Bagel, this configuration would be stored in a 10x3 matrix.
 It then 'grades' each valid digit-pattern by taking the sum of the relative entropy of each digit by calculating h(x) = log(1/p) for each digit-position probability.
 The number-sequence with the highest probability is then guessed.
 This algorithm presents a problem in that it doesn't consider that placing a digit out-of-position also often yields valuable information.
 Furthermore, it is rather suspiciously formulated in terms of information theory.
+It is stored in file *Old\ Algorithms/digit_entropy_solver.py*.

-The third algorithm maintains a list of valid-digit-patterns following each score as well as the initial list of valid patterns constrained by only the ALPHABET_SIZE and WORD_LEN parameters.
+The **third algorithm, the main one** maintains a list of valid-digit-patterns following each score as well as the initial list of valid patterns constrained by only the ALPHABET_SIZE and WORD_LEN parameters.
 With each score, it evaluates the entropy of each potential guess — which could be any pattern-sequence in the initial list — by evaluating the probability distribution of the potential scores that the query could yield based on the list of valid-digit-patterns.
 The entropy of each probability-distribution is then evaluated, and the query that maximizes entropy is posited to the Scorer.
 Although far more computationally intensive than other algorithms, this virtually eliminates NUM_GUESSES passing over a certain threshold.
+It is stored in file *look_ahead_entropy_solver.py*.

 *Update 1/16/20 11:40 p.m: This algorithm now prioritizes guesses that fall within the evolving list of valid-digit-patterns if two guesses have the same entropy, vastly improving efficiency near the end of games.
-This yielded a significant change in the data, shown in the spreadsheet below.*
+This yielded a significant change in the data and solidified this algorithm as far superior to the previous ones, as shown in the data spreadsheet below.*

 ## TODO
 - Implement a fourth algorithm that incorporates the look-ahead strategy of Algorithm 3 and looks ahead more than one move to calculate sub-entropies.
 Although far more computationally intensive, some sort of random sampling may prove sufficiient to estimate the entropy rather than a full calculation.
+Stored in *Old\ Algorithms/look_ahead_multiple.py*

 ## Simulation Data
 The following spreadsheet contains data for simulations of Bagel and Mastermind using the three algorithms.